Razer Balckshark V2 Review , Razer, Headset, Gaming

 Design

 From the outset, it’s clear that the Razer Balckshark V2 isn’t your typical gaming headset, opting for a more sophisticated look characterized by its matte black and wired metal construction.
 The Razer Blackshark V2 is lighter and a bit less bulky than Razer’s Kraken and Nari headsets.
-The signature big, circular earcups are gone, replaced by more conventional oval earcups with black plastic shells.
-While it’s certainly sturdy and well built, I can’t help but think it’s missing the usual looks that gamers might crave.
+More conventional oval earcups replace the signature big, circular earcups with black plastic shells.
+While it’s certainly sturdy and well-built, I can’t help but think it’s missing the usual looks that gamers might crave.

 Compared to its competitors.

-one of the first things to note about the Razer BlackShark V2 is the distinct lack of padding.
-The padding that is present makes them nice and soft, especially around the headband.
-But they feel a little bit lose – even with the headband on its tightest setting.
+One of the first things to note about the Razer BlackShark V2 is the lack of padding.
+The present padding makes them nice and soft, especially around the headband.
+But they feel slightly lost – even with the headband on its tightest setting.
 Something a little bit snugger would’ve been better.

-There’s only a couple of onboard media controls, which are certainly easy to access, given the size of the protruding volume knob out of the left earcup, and a small but tactile mute button.
+There are only a couple of onboard media controls, which are certainly easy to access, given the size of the protruding volume knob out of the left earcup and a small but tactile mute button.
 A six-foot, fabric-wrapped cable is permanently attached to the bottom of the left earcup and terminates in a 3.5mm plug.
-A port in front of the cable accepts the removable boom microphone, a foam-covered capsule on a flexible metal arm.
+A port before the cable accepts the removable boom microphone, a foam-covered capsule on a flexible metal arm.

-The Razer Blackshark V2 comes with a 7.1-channel USB sound card, which is downright tiny.
+The Razer Blackshark V2 has a 7.1-channel USB sound card, which is downright tiny.
 The card is a 1.75-by-0.6-inch (HW) rectangular plastic module on a short, two-inch fabric-wrapped cable that terminates in a USB plug.
-A green LED on the module indicates when it’s plugged in and functioning, and a 3.5mm headset port sits on the end opposite the USB cable.
+A green LED on the module indicates when it’s plugged in and functioning, and a 3.5mm headset port sits opposite the USB cable.
 The headset also comes with a black fabric drawstring carrying bag.

 This headset connects wirelessly to a 2.4 GHz USB-C dongle that can be plugged into various devices.
 The dongle has a small black rectangular body perpendicular to the USB-C plug, letting it stay flush with your phone or Switch.
 It appears to be automatically paired with a headset.